turingschool/mod-0-curriculum/prework/extensions.md

 - Review the Mod 0 [lesson plans](https://mod0.turing.io/sessions/) and your class notes
 - Work through the exercises from the Mod 0 sessions to build muscle memory on some of the foundational skills
-- Review your Mod 1 Prework, potentially building additional examples from some of the exercises
+- Review your Mod 1 Pre-work, potentially building additional examples from some of the exercises
 - Setup a review session with your cohortmates to clarify any material that feels a little fuzzy *Disclosure: It is OK and EXPECTED to feel a little shaky on some of the Mod 0 material technical!
 You will be getting much more practice in Mod 1!*

 ### Continue to Build Coding Muscle Memory